valentjn/vscode-ltex-languages/ACKNOWLEDGMENTS.md

 # Acknowledgments

+The code was originally written by [Adam Voss](https://github.com/adamvoss/vscode-languagetool-languages).

 These packages distribute third-party libraries or other resources that may be distributed under licenses different than itself.

-In the event that we accidentally failed to list a required notice, please bring it to our attention by opening an Issue or Pull Request.
+In the event that we accidentally failed to list a required notice, please bring it to our attention by opening an issue or pull request.

 The attached notices are provided for information only.